oniongarlic/cuteproduction/README.md

 # CuteProduction

+Note: This is the OLD Qt 5 based branch and it is not in developed anymore.

 A very beta version of a video production helper for streaming.
 It can be used for example with ATEM Mini switchers for keying information to the video feed.